lisahamm/lisahamm.github.io/source/_posts/2015-03-24-creating-a-postgresql-database.markdown

 categories:
 ---

 [PostgreSQL](http://www.postgresql.org/) is an open-source object-relational database management system.
-PostgreSQL is derived from a project completed at UC Berkeley, and it is now the most advanced open-source database available.
+PostgreSQL is derived from a project completed at UC Berkeley, and it is now one of the most advanced open-source database available.
 <!--more-->

 ### Getting Started

 To begin working with PostgreSQL, you will need to download it [here](http://www.postgresql.org/download/).
 Conceptually, it helps to think of a database as an Excel file.
-A database is comprised of tables and the tables are comprised of columns.
+A database is comprised of tables and the tables are comprised of columns and rows.
 To create a database in the terminal, type: `createdb database_name`.

 In order to start developing the database's schema (i.e. its configuration), type: `psql database_name`.

 To create a table within the database, type: `CREATE TABLE table_name ();`.
+* Note SQL convention is to write commands in all caps and arguments in lowercase.
 Typing `\d` will display a list of the database's relations.
 To illustrate, consider a database with the name "example" that has a table with the name "test."
 Typing `\d` will return the following:

 ```